Akuli/teek/docs/tutorial.rst

 you can just google it.
 For example, if you want to change the text of a label after creating it, google "tkinter change label text" and you'll find a stackoverflow answer that does ``some_label['text'] = 'new text'`` and ``some_label.config(text='new text')``.
-Neither of those works in pythotk, but both of them give errors with good messages that tell you what you need to do instead.
+Neither of those works in teek, but both of them give errors with good messages that tell you what you need to do instead.

-Sometimes pythotk and tkinter differ a lot more, and pythotk can't detect too tkintery ways to do things and give you particularly good errors.
-In these cases, use :ref:`pythotk's tkinter porting guide <tkinter>`.
+Sometimes teek and tkinter differ a lot more, and teek can't detect too tkintery ways to do things and give you particularly good errors.
+In these cases, use :ref:`teek's tkinter porting guide <tkinter>`.

 .. _man-pages: